core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise mode protects messages between two members of a group, essentially following {{RFC8613}}, but with the following notable differences:

-* The 'kid' and 'kid context' parameters of the COSE object are used as defined in {{sec-cose-object-kid}}.
+* The 'kid' and 'kid context' parameters of the COSE object are used as defined in {{sec-cose-object-kid}} of this document.

-* The external_aad defined in {{sec-cose-object-ext-aad-enc}} is used for the encryption process.
+* The external_aad defined in {{sec-cose-object-ext-aad-enc}} of this document is used for the encryption process.

-* The Sender/Recipient Keys used in the pairwise mode are derived as defined in {{sec-derivation-pairwise}}.
+* The Pairwise Sender/Recipient Keys used as Sender/Recipient keys are derived as defined in {{sec-derivation-pairwise}} of this document.

 Senders MUST NOT use the pairwise mode to protect a message intended for multiple recipients.
 The pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.

-The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group communication policies signalled to candidate group members when joining the group.
+The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group data provided to candidate group members when joining the group.

 ## Pre-Conditions